 Simply by ensuring your newborn get good naps—by doing whatever is necessary to help them sleep will be vital.
-These suggestions can be put them in a carrier, swing, stroller, whatever, all I ask if you avoid feeding to sleep wherever possible.
+These suggestions can be to try the baby in a carrier, swing, stroller.
+Whatever, all I ask if you avoid feeding to sleep wherever possible.
 It’s OK if the baby’s naps are short.
-Most of all make sure baby is not awake for too long a period or believe that by skipping naps in the hopes that they will sleep better at night – it is found that this theory actually backfires, and the fact is that actually a baby who has napped well during the day is likely to sleep better at night.
+Most of all make sure the baby is not awake for too long a period or believe that by skipping naps in the hopes that they will sleep better at night.
+It is found that this theory actually backfires.
+The fact is that actually a baby who has napped well during the day is likely to sleep better at night.

 6. Watching everything will be critical.

 Between watching the clock and watch for those sleepy cues and reacting by knowing exactly what to do and when means that you will know when to put your baby down for naps.
 Newborns aren’t awake long—just 45 mins – 1 hour before they become over-tired and wired.
 Once they’ve become over-tired, the usual signal for this is becoming fussy, cranky and they then sleep poorly.
 What then occurs is that this timing slowly gets longer over time.
 It’s important not to just rely on watching the clock though—It’s much better to watch for those tired cues as well as the clock so you can adjust to your baby’s timing as they grow.